 The lending policy of the Murdoch Clarke Mortgage Fund includes the following in relation to reviews of loans from the Fund.
 As all loans from the Fund are repayable on demand the issue of revaluation of security properties is dealt with as part of the review process as detailed below.
-Each loan with an outstanding balance of \$1million or more is to be reviewed one year after the date on which the loan was first advanced and thereafter once every year.
+Each loan with an outstanding limit of \$1million or more is to be reviewed one year after the date on which the loan was first advanced and thereafter once every year.

-Each loan which has an outstanding balance of at least \$500,000 but less than \$1million is to be reviewed three years after the date on which the loan was first advanced and thereafter once every three years.
+Each loan with an outstanding limit of less than \$1million is to be reviewed three years after the date on which the loan was first advanced and thereafter once every three years.